mulcmu/esphome-levoit-core300s/README.md

 Internal ESP32 seems to use MQTT to communicate with Vesync servers.
 Wireshark dissector shows packets as malformed.
 They might be encrypted.

 FW update downloads file from fw.vesync.com.
 Looks to be initiated by MQTT.
 OTA error message indicates vesync header invalid.

-It seems the filter life is tracked and stored in the ESP.
-ESPHome implementation will need to replicate.